Tolowe/RestEasyClient/README.md

-# RestEasyClient
+# Rest Easy Client

 Rest Easy Client is a Http / Https client library for calling RESTful services.
-It uses generics to make a default implementation reusable and easy.
+It uses a generics-model based convention based to generate the routes being called, with overloads to specify routes directly as well.

-In the future, I will be adding caching into the client as well.
+In the future, I will be adding caching, async await support, and other bells as and whistles as I think of them.